lawsmd/Rock-Castle-Construction-Company/README.md

 ---
 ### ***Sales by Job***

-One of the biggest consequences to the 'no changes' approach of importing the QuickBooks data was the format in which the Customers and their Jobs were received.
+One of the biggest consequences to the 'no changes' approach of importing QuickBooks data was the format in which Customers and Jobs were received.
 By default, it was 'Customer:Job', without any spaces.
-While Excel could have made quick work of that issue with *Find and Replace*, I could foresee lots of those aforementioned pitfalls down the road.
+While Excel could have made quick work of this with *Find and Replace*, I still foresaw lots of those aforementioned pitfalls down the road.

-I started with the customer-based report that I perceived to be simpler, *Sales by Job* - since all sales transactions were assigned to Jobs and never the 'base' entity ('Customer' as opposed to 'Customer:Job').
+Since all sales transactions were assigned to Jobs and never the base entity ('Customer' vs. 'Customer:Job'), I started with *Sales by Job* since I assumed it would be easier.
 As it turned out, the GROUP BY statement is quite limited when aggregrating multiple tables.
 Since I needed the totals from Invoices **and** Sales Receipts, I had to UNION their tables through a sub-query in the FROM statement.
 Furthermore, I had to alias the SUMS of both unioned tables to be allowed to SUM them in the parent SELECT statement, and then separately alias the entire sub-query to reference it in the proceeding GROUP BY.

 ```
 {